MayDay5312002/Candy-Crash/README.md

 <h1>Candy Crash</h1>
 A game featuring a monster character that consumes candies.

 *Game file is in the Candy Crash folder.
-Extract the CANDY-CRASH-GAME[HERE-EXTRACT.rar and run the exe file
+Extract the CANDY-CRASH-GAME[HERE-EXTRACT.rar and run the 'Candy Crash.exe' file